About The Athletic Program

-Founded in 1966, Herkimer County Community College is celebrating 50 years of excellence this year.
-Located in upstate New York, overlooking the picturesque Mohawk Valley, Herkimer College is a two-year unit of the State University of New York, the nation’s largest comprehensive system of public higher education.
+Located in upstate New York, overlooking the picturesque Mohawk Valley, Herkimer County Community College is a two-year unit of the State University of New York, the nation’s largest comprehensive system of public higher education.

 Herkimer offers a variety of on-campus housing options, featuring modern apartments and townhouses, and a vibrant student activities calendar.
-Unlike most community colleges, over two-thirds of the approximately 2,000 on-campus students come from outside Herkimer County.
-“We are proud to welcome a diverse student population that spans many geographies, time zones, languages, ethnicities, age groups and life experiences,” said Dr. Cathleen C. McColgin, the College’s fourth president who began her tenure in June 2015.
+Unlike most community colleges, over two-thirds of our students come from outside Herkimer County.
+“We are proud to welcome a diverse student population that spans many geographies, time zones, languages, ethnicities, age groups and life experiences,” said Dr. Cathleen C. McColgin, the College’s fourth president who began her tenure in 2015.

-The Herkimer Generals athletic program began with five sports in 1970, under the direction of Tom LaPuma, and has grown to 19 varsity offerings.
-With its growth has come great success with 53 NJCAA national championships, 109 Region III titles, 151 conference championships and 30 NJCAA Academic Team of the Year awards.
+The Herkimer Generals athletic program began with five sports in 1970, under the direction of Tom LaPuma, and has grown to 20 varsity and two junior varsity offerings.
+With its growth has come great success with 63 NJCAA national championships, 130 Region III titles, 171 conference championships and 31 NJCAA Academic Team of the Year awards.
 The College has gained a reputation as one of the nation’s most successful junior college athletic programs, referenced by many as “The Home of the Champions.”

 Dutcher attributes Herkimer’s athletic success to the commitment and quality of his coaching staff.
 All of Herkimer’s coaches are employed full-time at Herkimer.
 Dutcher said, “This gives coaches more opportunities to interact with and support their student-athletes which strengthens their commitment to them and the College.”